We offer appointments via phone and face to face.

 - by text or email

-Appointments by phone, video call or by text or email can be more flexible and often means you get help sooner.
+Appointments by phone, text or email can be more flexible and often means you get help sooner.

 Please make sure we have the correct contact details on your record.
 We also use SMS via your clinical record.
 Please do not opt out of receiving SMS messaging if you wish receive appointment reminders and important messages from the practice.